sayali0512/manual-migration/option2.md

 - ##### Creating Resources to host the Moodle application
 - **Network Resources**
-    * **Standard Load Balancer:**  An Azure load balancer is a Layer-4 (TCP, UDP) load balancer that provides high availability by distributing incoming traffic among healthy VMs.
+    * **Load Balancer:**  An Azure load balancer is a Layer-4 (TCP, UDP) load balancer that provides high availability by distributing incoming traffic among healthy VMs.
 A load balancer health probe monitors a given port on each VM and only distributes traffic to an operational VM. [click here](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-internal-portal)
         ```
             #command to deploy load balancer
         ```